Parthenon mosque: History

+First mosque

 At what point the Parthenon first became a congregational mosque is undocumented.
 However, Mehmed II is known to have visited Athens in 1458 after the surrender of the Acropolis to the Ottoman Empire and again in 1460, and it is speculated that the act of conversion could have taken place then or shortly thereafter since the prominent churches of conquered territories were typically converted.
 The structural changes to the building were slight.
 A Frankish tower in the south-west corner of the pronaos, which might have served as a bell tower, was converted to a minaret.
 The presbytery screen, the high altar, and the altars in the side apses were all removed.
 The mosaic of the Virgin in the apse evidently survived conversion.
 Less certain is the fate of the ambo, the removal or not of the episcopal throne, and the precise location of the minbar and mihrab.
+This building was destroyed in the Venetian bombardment during the 1687 Siege of the Acropolis.

+Second mosque

-This building was destroyed in the Venetian bombardment during the 1687 Siege of the Acropolis and replaced with a smaller free-standing, single-domed mosque that stood in the cleared space of the naos.
-It was built sometime in the early 18th century.
+Following its destruction in 1687, the first mosque was replaced in the early 18th century with a smaller free-standing, single-domed mosque that stood in the cleared space of the naos.
 This in turn was removed in 1843 with the beginning of archaeological activity on the Acropolis.